 4. Lung Cancer

-5. Total mortality
+5. Total and cause specific mortality

 Merethe Selnes Hansen, MD, PhD: defended her doctoral dissertation on June 12th , 2020

 Smoking was established as a cause of lung cancer in the late 1950s.
 It then took another 50 years to establish that colorectal cancer was also a smoking-related cancer.
 However, as of 2018, a causal relationship between smoking and breast cancer had not yet been established.
 It may seem strange that it is taking so long to prove that smoking is a cause of all three of the most common cancers globally.
 Breast and lung cancer each account for 2.09 million cases annually and colorectal cancer for 1.8 million.